grrlgeek/sql-docs/docs/relational-databases/system-tables/msdistpublishers-transact-sql.md

 ---
 # MSdistpublishers (Transact-SQL)
 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]
-  The **MSdistpublishers** table contains one row for each remote Publisher supported by the local Distributor.
-This table is stored in the **msdb** database.
+  The **MSdistpublishers** table contains one row for each Publisher supported by the Distributor.
+This table is stored in the **msdb** database on the Distributor.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|